fossasia/yaydoc/README.md

   projectname: Yaydoc    # Name of the Project, default: Name of the repository
   version: development   # Version of the Project, default: UTC date of latest deployment
   debug: true            # Enables detailed logging, default: false
+  autoindex:             # Control various properties of the auto-generated index which is used to generate the landing page of the generated docs
+    include:             # Names of Documents which should be included at the top of the index.
+Files specified here if present, would be used to generate the starting page of the generated docs. default: README.md, README.rst
+      - README.md
+    toc:
+      show: true              # Whether table of contents for locally available documents should be generated.
+      heading: Contents       # The heading under which documents directly under `source` would be served.
+    subproject:
+      show: true              # Whether links to subprojects should be added, default: true
+      heading: Sub projects   # The overall heading of all subprojects, default: Sub Projects
+    apidoc:
+      show: true                  # Whether links to API docs should be added at the end.
+If this is false then none of the apidocs would be added, default: true
+      heading: API Documentation  # The overall heading of the API docs, default: API Documentation
+      javadoc:
+        show: true                # Whether link to javadoc should be added, default: false
 ```

 - Configuring build options